 Numerous studies have shown that bullying and harassment are widespread throughout college and university campuses in our country.
 Those subject to this harassment are more likely to experience depression, anxiety, and lower academic achievement.
-According to a 2010 study by Campus Pride, LGBT college students are nearly twice as likely to experience harassment when compared to their non-LGBT peers.
+According to a 2010 study by Campus Pride, LGBTQ college students are nearly twice as likely to experience harassment when compared to their non-LGBTQ peers.
 Despite such statistics, there is no federal requirement that colleges and universities have policies to protect their students from harassment.

 What is the Tyler Clementi Higher Education Anti-Harassment Act?